 Ability to Keep Residents Mobile

-This metric is a measure of the percent of long-term stay residents who maintained mobility.
-Some experts argue that the ability to move around is critical to residents' health.
+This metric is a measure of the percentage of long-term patients that remained mobile levels.
+Many in the industry would argue that mobility is critical to residents' well-being.

 Short-term Care: Rehospitalizations

-In Delano Postacute Care, 12.45 Percentage of Residents Rehospitalized
+In Delano Postacute Care, 13.53% of Residents Rehospitalized

 Short-term Care: ER Visits